Motorcycle Diaries (film)

 Motorcycle Diaries is an unreleased Indian Malayalam-language film directed by Rajesh Pillai, starring Kunchako Boban and Nivin Pauly in lead roles.
-The film is based on the mental relationship between one motorcycle and his previous owner.
+The film is based on the mental relationship between a motorcycle and its former owner.
 The film was produced by Sugeeth and Satheesh under the banner of Ordinary Films.
 Bollywood scenarist Suresh Nair, Tamil writer Jeyamohan and Rajesh Pillai co-wrote the screenplay.
 Santosh Thundiyil and Aneesh Lal crank the camera for the film.
 Shaan Rahman composes the music and also makes his debut as an actor.
 The film started shooting in Kolkata in May 2013.

 The film is about motorcycles and the story is narrated through the eyes of a Bullet.
-From the time it hits the road in the 1970s to present forms the plot.
-The story narrates how the motorcycle touches an emotional chord in the two lead characters.
+From the time it hits the road in the 1970s to the present forms the plot.
+The story narrates how the motorcycle touches an emotional chord with the two lead characters.

 Plot

 The story is centered around an old motorcycle, which turns out to be a crucial element connecting the emotions of two separate persons.
-Which one of the characters has nostalgic feeling with bullet while other one has bullet as the spirit.
+Which one of the characters has nostalgic feeling with Bullet while the other one has bullet as the spirit.
 The movie has portraying the emotional war between the owners to the bullet.